d1b1/d1b1.github.com/_articles/slack_power_patterns.md

     4. Slack Forms
 </h5>
 <p>
-    Slack support custom forms.
-This means its starts to drop into the no-code/low-code category of solutions.
+    Slack supports custom forms.
+This means it starts to drop into the no-code/low-code category of solutions.
 To see the value, take a look at their library of templates and tools for <a href="https://app.slack.com/block-kit-builder"> Builder Tool</a> processes.
-    This tool will let you build sample forms, and send them to slack to try out.
+    This tool will let you build sample forms, and send them to Slack to try out.
 </p>

 <div class="row">